Who is eligible for PSAs on WLRH?

 When should I submit my request?

-Due to high demand, PSA submissions should be made 2 months prior to the event.
-We may not be able to accommodate every request, especially if the requests falls inside the submission window.
+Due to high demand, we suggest that PSA submissions be made 2 months prior to the event.
+However, we know sometimes event details aren't finalized that far in advance and will do our best to work on short notice.
+We may not be able to accommodate every request, especially if the requests falls outside the submission window.

 How often can I request a PSA?